ScaryPoppins/shelfie1/README.md

     * This should clear the input boxes

 Functionality of the dashboard:
-* All products that have been added to the database should display.
+* All products in the database should display.
     * Each product should display the name and price.
     * If there is no image URL, a default image should appear for the product.